-Washington Yu Ying will inform and assist students in applying for reduced Metro fares and obtaining other public transportation benefits available to students of District of Columbia public charter schools under
+Washington Yu Ying will inform and assist students in applying for reduced Metro fares and obtaining other public transportation benefits available to students of District of Columbia public charter schools under f.
+Enrollment Policies.

-DC Code §38-1802.11.
+73 DC Code §38-1802.11.